Skip to content

 We select materials that carry this geological intelligence visibly.
 Every stone in a Phaigort collection is chosen because its beauty is inseparable from its science — and both are documented, not assumed.

-We go where the stones are, before the market decides their value
+We go to the source before the market arrives.

 Great gemstones do not announce themselves.
 They surface in river gravels outside Ratnapura in Sri Lanka, in metamorphic corridors across the Malagasy highlands, in marble seams running through the mountains of northern Vietnam.
 Finding them before they are processed — rough, ungraded, unvalued — requires geological intuition developed over years in the field.

 This expedition instinct is how Phaigort accesses material that never reaches open markets.
-It is also how we maintain direct knowledge of provenance — not certificates issued after the fact, but relationships built at the source itself.
+It is also how we maintain direct knowledge of provenance — not certificates issued after the fact, but field documentation — geological assessments, origin correlation studies, and in many cases, direct knowledge of the mining locality.
+In an era when provenance is frequently claimed and rarely verified, we treat it as the foundation of the object's value, not its footnote.

 Every piece asks one question: will it matter more in twenty years?